mahmoudabdellateifhamza/Pharma-Care-Advanced-Pharmacy-Management-System/README.md

 A full stack, production style **Pharmacy Management System** designed to handle real-world pharmacy operations including **Point of Sale (POS), inventory management, customer tracking, supplier management, and advanced analytics**.

-The system is built using a **scalable client-server architecture** with clean REST APIs and a lightweight database for high performance.
+The system is built using a **scalable client server architecture** with clean REST APIs and a lightweight database for high performance.

 ---
 🎥 Demo